 SparkPoint at Chabot College was able to assist her with securing two on-campus jobs and getting her financial aid reinstated.
 This allowed her to have the income to find a safer living situation on her own.
 The support around her financial needs helped to stabilize her so she could focus back on school.
 Jazzy had been struggling for four years with finding a career focus.
 However, her experience with receiving support helped her make the decision to pursue a career as an instructor at the community college and would allow her to be able to help other students like her.
 Once she made this decision, she felt focused and determined.
 While her original intention was to earn an AA degree, she quickly pivoted to focus on a transfer degree (AA-T) in English.
 She earned her transfer degree and was accepted into a state university to complete her degree.

 In asking her what made the difference, she shared that more than the technical support, it was the relationship to supportive staff that really helped her.
 Receiving periodic but ongoing encouragement, validation, and care from staff was the difference maker in getting her through.

-*Names in this story have been changed to protect the individual
+*Names and images in this story have been changed to protect the individual